git-moss/DrivenByMoss-Documentation/Arturia/Arturia-Beatstep.md

 * **Knob 15**: Select the scale.
 * **Knob 16**: Transpose the pads up or down.

 The pads play the notes of the current scale and octave.
-The pads containing the root notes are coloured in red.
+The pads containing the root notes are colored in red.

 ## Drum Sequencer